-An ocular migraine is a rare condition characterised by temporary vision loss or even temporary blindness in one eye.
+An ocular migraine is a rare condition characterized by temporary vision loss or even temporary blindness in one eye.
 Ocular migraines are caused by reduced blood flow or spasms of blood vessels in the retina or behind the eye.

 In an ocular migraine, vision in the affected eye generally returns to normal within an hour.
 Ocular migraines can be painless or they can occur along with (or following) a migraine headache.
 Ocular migraines are also called retinal migraines.

 Ocular migraine and visual migraine symptoms

 Ocular migraine symptoms generally include a small blind spot that affects your central vision in one eye.
 This blind spot gets larger, making it impossible for you to drive safely or read with the affected eye.

 In some cases, the entire visual field of one eye may be affected.
 Generally, the episode lasts less than an hour.

 Visual migraine symptoms can vary, and may include:

 A flickering blind spot in the centre or near the centre of your field of view